Get,

 Therapies to skip are as follows.

-• Aspirin-based products (can cause Reye’s syndrome).
+• Aspirin-based products as they can cause Reye’s syndrome.

 How to Care for Baby’s New Teeth?